tarantool/tntcxx/doc/tntcxx_api.rst

     against a particular index.
     The method works similar to :doc:`/reference/reference_lua/box_index/delete`.

-    :param const T&     key: value to be matched against the index key.
+    :param key: value to be matched against the index key.

     :return: a request ID
     :rtype: rid_t